noelcapra/caesar-cipher/README.md

 Conditional logic – Adjusting the shift for encryption vs decryption using if not encrypt:.

 Modular design – Separating encryption and decryption into dedicated functions for clarity and reuse.

-Simple encryption logic – Understanding the Caesar Cipher and how to shift letters in the alphabet.